makerbase-mks/MKS-PI/README.md

    > their origin passwords are the same: makerbase
 - After enter the user and password, you can enter the system now.

-## Connection between MKS PI and motherboard
+## Connection MKS PI with motherboard
 You can use 3 USB ports and a uart to connect MKS PI and your motherboard.
 ### USB connection
 Most 3D printing motherboards have a USB port converted from the serial port.
 Use a usb cable to connect it to one of the three B-type USB ports of the MKS PI.